How to suppress the "Unverified Publisher" Security Warnings

 Summary

-The April 2026 Windows security update (CVE-2026-26151) introduces new security dialogs in the Remote Desktop Connection client when users open .rdp files.
+The April 2026 Windows security update (CVE-2026-26151) introduced new security dialogs in the Remote Desktop Connection client when users open RDP connections using .rdp files.
 These dialogs appear before any connection is established and affect all RDP file-based connections, including TruGrid SecureRDP sessions.

 What Users Will See